Register Privacy Notice

 In keeping with our public mission to support freedom of information, we will normally only redact information when a company register has redacted it due to exceptional circumstances (such as a serious risk to personal safety).

-You can inform us of any application made to a public company register to remove or limit access to your information by contacting us (see below, How to contact us).
+You can inform us of any application made to a public company register to remove or limit access to your information by contacting us (see above, How to contact us).
 Your request should contain full details of the reasons for requesting such removal or limitation.
 Note that requests for redaction of personal information must be made by the individual concerned or their legal representatives (including in the case of minors, their parents or guardians) and we will require proof of ID.

 Transfer of your information out of the EEA